The application-development process may start with your company looking to

 Full-time employees must have two consecutive rest days each week.

-Week-end shifts can be allocated only to eligible employees.”
+Week-end shifts can be allocated only to eligible employees.

 Problem Instance

-You also collect one, or preferably a few, problem instances that developers
+You also collect one, or preferably a few, problem instances that

-include artifacts such as the following:
+it.
+These might include artifacts such as the following:

 File with shift start and end hours for May, July, and October.

-Currently used input data files on employees with the following details:
+Currently used input data files on employees with the following

-name, employee ID number, rank, minimum and maximum available weekly hours,
+name, employee ID number, rank, minimum and maximum available weekly

-flag specifying full or part time, training (what roles the
+hours, flag specifying full or part time, training (what roles the

 employee is qualified to fill).